-If you have a problem where the locally-optimal choice leads to a global solution, the best fit is the Greedy technique.
+The problems where the locally-optimal choice leads to a global solution are the best fit for the Greedy technique.

-The Greedy method can solve a problem that satisfies the below-mentioned properties:
+The greedy method can optimally solve a problem that satisfies the below-mentioned properties:

 - Greedy choice property: A global optimum can be arrived at by selecting a local optimum.

-- Optimal substructure: An optimal solution to the complete problem contains an optimal solution to subproblems.
+- Optimal substructure: An optimal solution to the problem contains an optimal solution to subproblems.